iabhiyaan/nepali-date-picker/README.md

 # nepali-datepicker-vuejs

-An easy-to-use and customizable nepali date picker component powered by Vue 3
+A sleek, fully customizable Nepali date-picker for Vue 3 backed by a powerful composable that lets you drop its core logic into any UI and build exactly the experience you want.

-## NOTE: This Component is heavily based on https://github.com/krijanniroula/v-nepalidatepicker
+Note: This component is heavily inspired by [v-nepalidatepicker](https://github.com/krijanniroula/v-nepalidatepicker)

 ## Quick Start